-The district's dress code teaches grooming and hygiene, prevents disruption, minimizes safety hazards, and maintains a positive learning climate.
+The district's dress code teaches grooming and hygiene, prevents disruption, and minimizes safety hazards.
 Students and parents may determine a student's personal dress and grooming standards, provided that they comply with the district's dress code.

 If the principal determines that a student's grooming or clothing violates the school's dress code, the student will be given an opportunity to correct the problem at school and return to the classroom.
 If the problem cannot be corrected at school, the principal will work with the student and parent to obtain an acceptable change of clothing for the student in a way that minimizes loss of instructional time.